Managing Your Loan

 Managing your loan this way gives you the flexibility to meet your Direct Loan obligations without causing undue financial hardship.
 Each year, your monthly payments will be calculated on the basis of your adjusted gross income (AGI, plus your spouse’s income if you’re married), family size, and the total amount of your Direct Loans.
 Under the ICR plan you will pay each month the lesser of:

-1. the amount you would pay if you repaid your loan in 12 years multiplied by an income percentage factor that varies with your annual income, or
+• the amount you would pay if you repaid your loan in 12 years multiplied by an income percentage factor that varies with your annual income, or

-2. 20% of your monthly discretionary income*.
+• 20% of your monthly discretionary income*.

 If your payments are not large enough to cover the interest that has accumulated on your loans, the unpaid amount will be capitalized once each year.
 However, capitalization will not exceed 10 percent of the original amount you owed when you entered repayment.
 Interest will continue to accumulate but will no longer be capitalized.
+The maximum repayment period is 25 years.
+If you haven’t fully repaid your loans after 25 years (time spent in deferment or forbearance does not count) under this plan, the unpaid portion will be discharged.
+You may, however, have to pay taxes on the amount that is discharged.

-Income-based Repayment
+Income-Based Repayment

 Under this plan the required monthly payment will be based on your income during any period when you have a partial financial hardship.
 Your monthly payment may be adjusted annually.
 The maximum repayment period under this plan may exceed 10 years.
 If you meet certain requirements over a specified period of time, you may qualify for cancellation of any outstanding balance of your loans.

-Pay As You Earn Repayment
+Pay as You Earn Repayment

 Managing your loan this way usually has the lowest monthly payment of the repayment plans that are based on your income.
 Your payment amount may increase or decrease each year based on your income and family size.
 To qualify for pay as you earn, you must have a partial financial hardship.
 You have a partial financial hardship if the monthly amount you would be required to pay on your eligible federal student loans under a 10-year standard repayment plan is higher than the monthly amount under pay as you earn.
 Once you’ve qualified for pay as you earn, you may continue to make payments under the plan even if you no longer have a partial financial hardship.
 For this purpose, your eligible student loans include Direct Loans as well as certain types of Federal Family Education Loan (FFEL) Program loans.
 Although your FFE loans cannot be repaid under pay as you earn, the following types are counted in determining whether you have a partial financial hardship: